NadavNV/SmartHomeBackend/README.md

       git clone https://github.com/NadavNV/SmartHomeBackend.git
       cd SmartHomeBackend
       ```
     - Make sure your `nginx.conf` is configured to listen on port `5200` and proxy requests to the flask container.
+You
+      can create an environment variable named `FLASK_BACKEND_HOST` with the name of the flask container and pass it
+      to the nginx container, and it will be handled automatically.
     - This app requires two images, one for the app itself and one for the nginx reverse-proxy.
 Run:
       ```bash
       docker build -f flask.Dockerfile -t <name for the Flask image> .